Scotland Adventure – WHW – Mon (13)

 I started up on my own, and I reached the top on my own.
 As I gained elevation (550m), I lost visibility: the clouds were low and I had reached them.
 So much for “amazing views from the top!”
 The hike really wasn’t terrible.
 I would have denied saying that at the time, but hindsight does wonders in my sense of achievement.

 As I gained the top of the pass, Dan poked his head out of the cloud and greeted me enthusiastically.
 I panted a greeting back to him, and happily realized that the hardest part of the hike was done.
-Ok, maybe not the hardest part of the hike, but one section that I had not been looking forward to.
+Ok, maybe not the hardest part of the hike, but this was the one section that I had not been looking forward to.

 Shortly after this the Dutch couple joined us, and then Petra materialized out of the clouds as well.
 We celebrated our morning’s achievement, took some photos, and then Dan left us once again.